ameliarahman/ameliarahman.github.io/_posts/2024-12-22-Partitioning.md

 Let's break down one by one with the example scenarios.

 #### Range Partitioning

 > The table is partitioned into “ranges” defined by a key column or set of columns, with no overlap between the ranges of values assigned to different partitions.
 For example, one might partition by date ranges, or by ranges of identifiers for particular business objects.
 Each range's bounds are understood as being inclusive at the lower end and exclusive at the upper end.
 For example, if one partition's range is from 1 to 10, and the next one's range is from 10 to 20, then value 10 belongs to the second partition not the first.

 This is the method that I ever implemented.
+Basically, the data will be divided into several parts based on the specified range.

 For the practical purpose, let's just create these tables in our database:
 <script src="https://gist.github.com/ameliarahman/82cabd0c015aa3997cd49a1406d98906.js"></script>